George Marshall (conservationist)

 George Marshall (February 11, 1904 – May 15, 2000) was an American economist, political activist, and conservationist.
 He was an early leader of The Wilderness Society, a HUAC abolitionist, and later a leader of the Sierra Club.

 Early life and education

 George Marshall was the son of Louis Marshall, noted constitutional lawyer, supporter of the Jewish Agency for Palestine, and co-founder of the American Jewish Committee, and Florence Lowenstein.
-George grew up in Manhattan with his sister Ruth and brothers James and Robert AKA Bob.
+George grew up in Manhattan, New York with his sister Ruth and brothers James and Robert AKA Bob.
 All four children attended Felix Adler's Ethical Culture School.
 Marshall continued his education at Columbia University, where he earned bachelor's (1926) and Master's (1927) degrees.
 He later earned a PhD in economics from the Brookings Institution in 1930.
 His doctoral dissertation was entitled "The Machinists' Union: A Study in Institutional Development".

 Career

 From 1934-37, Marshall worked as an economist for the consumer division of the National Recovery Administration under Franklin D. Roosevelt's New Deal.